The essential guide for new radiology trainees

 Essential books for ST1

-We feel there are three books no ST1 should live without.
-These three books cover the essential anatomy and physics to help you prepare for the First FRCR exam.
-The first is Weir's Imaging Atlas of Human Anatomy, a complete radiology anatomy atlas and essential for revising the anatomy component of the exam.
+We feel there are two books no ST1 should live without.
+These two books cover the essential anatomy and physics to help you prepare for the First FRCR exam.
+The first is Weir’s Imaging Atlas of Human Anatomy, a complete radiology anatomy atlas and essential for revising the anatomy component of the exam.
 The second is the FRCR Physics Notes, a set of beautiful notes specifically for ST1 trainees explaining even the most complicated concept in an easy-to-follow way.
-The third is Farr's Physics for Medical Imaging, which covers most of the subjects in the physics component of the exam in detail.